MahamudM90/Crwnstore-House/README.md

 ### Work Under Progress

+The app is being under maintenance, as more work needs to be done.

+Current functionality includes:

+- Create an account or Sign In with Google
+- Sign In
+- Add items to cart
+- Remove item/items from cart
+- Responsive design
+- Load/Update data asynchronously using Firebase
+- Payments with Stripe (Testing Mode)

 ### Version 1 :
 * The data is stored locally and not on Firestore
 * GraphQL has not been used.